Paid online dating platforms have a lot of advantages over free options like Tinder, Bumble or Hinge.

 Easy to Find Your Tribe

-There are a lot of advantages to putting yourself at the mercy of eHarmony’s algorithm and letting the platform find potential matches for you.
+There are a lot of advantages to putting yourself at the mercy of eHarmony’s algorithm and letting the platform find some potentially compatible partners for you.

 First, to borrow a metaphor from another dating site, eHarmony is probably the best pond to fish in if you’re looking for a long-term relationship.

-Because of all the factors covered above, eHarmony tends to self-select for people who are more mature, have more disposable income and are more interested in finding a partner for a long-term relationship than one for a short-term fling.
-So if you feel like you fall in any of those buckets—or want to meet people who do—then eHarmony will probably work really well for you.
+Because of all the factors covered above, eHarmony tends to self-select for people who are more mature, have more disposable income and are more interested in finding a partner for a long-term relationship than one for a short-term fling – and that’s before it starts looking into your personality traits.

 Avoid Overwhelm and Decision Fatigue